Chris35Wills/Greenland_outline/README.md

 However, the code framework should work for any mask, just change the path and the values which you need to alter to make it 1/0.

+## Other info

 The code is taken largely from this post: [https://johnbaumgartner.wordpress.com/2012/07/26/getting-rasters-into-shape-from-r/](https://johnbaumgartner.wordpress.com/2012/07/26/getting-rasters-into-shape-from-r/)

-If running on windows, try using the polygonizer function as opposed to gdal_polygonizeR.
+Linking the R and python libraries on windows is less easily implemented.
+So, if running on windows, have a look at create_greenland_outline_polygon_DIRTY.r and try using the polygonizer function as opposed to gdal_polygonizeR.

-Also, this will only work if you have [gdal](http://www.gdal.org/) downloaded locally!
+Also, this will only work if you have [gdal](http://www.gdal.org/) downloaded locally - if using anaconda python, just type ```conda install gdal```.